-To complete the Magento configuration for Vertex tax calculations, you will need to enter a few values from Vertex Cloud.
+To complete the Commerce configuration for Vertex tax calculations, you will need to enter a few values from Vertex Cloud.
 If you need help, see Vertex Field Mapping.

 When enabled, the Vertex section of the Tax configuration page includes the following Vertex sections: